 Venad – Adar/Hinterworlds 0402 A221621-B Ni Po Na 324 Im M0V M6D

 We have an Engineer!
 Thank the gods.
-Now, once I get an official date that the Grayswandir will be out of maintenance, I can announce our destination and start looking for passengers and cargo.
+Now, once I find out when the Grayswandir will be out of maintenance, I can announce our destination and start looking for passengers and cargo.

-Yesterday, after I had gone through the applications I had received, I rented an office back at the starport to interview the short list I had narrowed down to.
-It was a cheap place; the wall screens hadn’t been evenly applied so there were annoying distortions here and there, and one of the light panels was annoyingly off-color from the rest, but it would do.
+Yesterday, after I had gone through the applications I had received, I rented an office back at the starport to interview the short list of Engineers I had come up with.
+It was a cheap place; the wall screens hadn’t been evenly applied, leaving annoying distortions here and there, and one of the light panels was annoyingly off-color from the rest, but it would do.

 It was getting later in the afternoon and I was thinking that I would have to rent the office for another day when I finally found the candidate I was looking for.

 I wasn’t sure at first.
 When she walked in the first thing I noticed was that she was wearing a slightly ill-fitting jumpsuit and coveralls, obviously something from a fabricator instead of actually being made, with her breather mask still hanging around her neck.
 She sat down in the chair opposite me without waiting for an invitation, dropped her remote onto the desk, then leaned forward extending her hand.

 “Jami Wistina,” she said.
 “Captain Derek?
 Good to meet you.”

 I was a bit taken aback by her familiarity but I took the pro-offered hand.
 Her grip was firm and calloused; obviously someone who worked a lot with her hands.
 That was a good sign.

 “Yes,” I said, slightly annoyed.
 “Captain Kodai, of the Grayswandir.
 Thank you for coming in.”